-Listing all location IDs using the PC Client Procedure
+Listing all location IDs using the PC Client

-- From the Controller window, select Commands > Dictionary.
-CMS Supervisor displays the Dictionary window. - 2.
+- 1. From the Controller window, select Commands > Dictionary. - CMS Supervisor displays the Dictionary window. - 2.
 In the Operations list, highlight Location IDs. - 3.
 In the ACD field, enter the ACD on which the location ID resides. - 4.
-Click OK.
+Click OK. - CMS Supervisor displays the Dictionary Location IDs window. - 5.
+From the Actions menu, select List all.